Man accused of killing Jewish protester in Thousand Oaks pleads not guilty

 The blow caused Kessler to fall backwards and hit his head on the pavement.
 He died the next day after being rushed to a hospital.

-During an information arraignment hearing in May, Superior Court Judge Ryan Wright judge declared after a two-day preliminary hearing that there's enough evidence to try Alnaji.
+During an information arraignment hearing in May, Superior Court Judge Ryan Wright judge declared after a two-day preliminary hearing that there was enough evidence to try Alnaji.

-Among that evidence was DNA analysis of blood that was found on the megaphone, which Alnaji is accused of using to strike Kessler.
+Among that evidence is DNA analysis of blood that was found on the megaphone, which Alnaji is accused of using to strike Kessler.

 "The blood evidence is a match to Mr. Kessler," said a statement from the Ventura County District Attorney's Office.
 "Video evidence was also presented which included video and audio from Mr. Kessler's phone showing the moments before he was struck by Alnaji."

-Prosecutors say that of the 18 witnesses called upon during the preliminary hearing, Dr. Othon Mena, a Ventura County medical examiner, testified that Kessler died from blunt force trauma caused by the blow from the megaphone and subsequently falling to the ground.
+Prosecutors say that during the preliminary hearing, Dr. Othon Mena, a Ventura County medical examiner, testified that Kessler died from blunt force trauma caused by the blow from the megaphone and subsequently falling to the ground.

 A pretrail conference is set for September.

-Alnaji remains out of custody after posting $50,000 bail, prosectors said.
+Alnaji remains out of custody after posting $50,000 bail, prosecutors said.
 If convicted of all charges he faces up to four years in prison.